 "This loser will try to ruin lives and the past anywhere he can, won't he?"

 "Bogg!
 Come on!
-We gotta get out of here!
 Where's the omni?"
 Jeffrey demanded.

-"Jeff, I lost it!
-I fell and dropped it!
-It must be trampled by now!"
+"Jeff, I lost it when I must be trampled by now!"

 Drake laughed and sneered.
 "Figures you'd lose it, you imbecile."

 "Shut up, Drake, or I'll drop you on the Titanic!"
 Phineas warned.